shishenyxx/DeepMosaic/README.md

 7. `genome_build` is the build version of the reference genome, currently hg19 and hg38 are supported.

-8. To generate h5 files for other genome builds (not recommended) please follow [this link](https://github.com/gmcvicker/genome).
+8. To generate h5 files for other genome builds (not recommended) please follow [this link](https://github.com/gmcvicker/genome), note that this package runs in Python 2.7.

 ### Output:
 After deepmosaic-draw is successfully executed, the following files/directories would be generated in the `[output_dir]`